Skip to content

 Four people died and 435 were injured as a result of the Canberra fires.
 Almost 70 per cent of the ACT was burned.
 A total of 487 homes and 23 government and commercial buildings were destroyed, including the internationally renowned Mount Stromlo Observatory.
 The estimated financial cost of the fires was between $600 million and $1 billion.

-The ACT coroner’s report found that the ESB failed to aggressively attack the fires in the first few days or to provide adequate warning to the community about the growing fire danger.
+The coroner’s report found the Emergency Services Bureau failed to aggressively attack the fires in the first few days or to provide adequate warning to the community about the growing fire danger.

 The coroner also acknowledged that: